 What Should You Do

-Oppose all efforts to eliminate or defund PICS.
+Ask you elected officials to oppose all efforts to eliminate or defund PICS.

 Pennsylvania State Police Testimony, Senate Committee on Law and Justice, May 11, 2011, at 1.